azhrcs/azhr/secret-club/README.md

 # Azhrs secret clubhouse

-* club mesaging - club only gmail hangouts
+* club messaging - club only gmail hangouts.
-* events - pay to avertise companys with special events
+* events - pay to avertise companys with special events.
-* calendar - to remember events
+* calendar - to remember events members will recieve calendar on gmail hangout.
-* meeting points - parks club members houses schools
+* meeting points - parks club members houses and schools.
+* rang of app global or limited - global